-- 1. What does King Minos ask Daedalus to invent?
-Tick one.

-- 🔿 a boat

-- O a toy

-- ⊘ a prison

-- a throne

-- 2. Number the events from 1-4 to show the order that they happened in.

-- 2 Daedalus builds a giant maze.

-- 4 Daedalus and Icarus escape using wings.

-- 1 Daedalus arrives in Crete.

-- 3 Theseus asks Daedalus to help him to slay the Minotaur.

-- 3. Draw four lines and complete each sentence.

-- 4. When Icarus is flying, what did Daedalus think that he looked like?
-Tick one.

-- 🖉 an eagle

-- O a god

-- 🔘 a blackbird

-- 🔿 a hero

-- 5. Look at the first paragraph.
-Find and copy one word which means the same as really clever.
+1. What does King Minos ask Daedalus to invent?
+Tick one. ○ a boat○ a toy2 a prison○ a throne 2.
+Number the events from 1-4 to show the order that they happened in.
+Daedalus builds a giant maze.
+Daedalus and Icarus escape using wings.
+Daedalus arrives in Crete.
+Theseus asks Daedalus to help him to slay the Minotaur.
+3. Draw four lines and complete each sentence.
+Daedalus has a son called Minotaur.
+Daedalus was asked to become the King's master craftsman.
+Icarus flew too close to the Icarus.
+The giant maze trapped the sun 4.
+When Icarus is flying, what did Daedalus think that he looked like?
+Tick one. ⊘ an eagle ○ a god ○ a blackbird ○ a hero 5.
+Look at the first paragraph.
+Find and copy one word which means the same as really clever. genius